martinwangjian/twmu-aws-ai-agent-global-hackathon-2025/README.md

 - Memory-first: AgentCore Memory with semantic search (not just chat history)
 - Protocol-first: A2A and AP2 for agent interoperability (not proprietary APIs)

+**Deployment strategy**:

+AgentCore is so new (GA October 2025) that we used the right tool for each layer:

+- **AWS CDK**: Stateful resources (Lambda, S3, SNS, Cognito)
+- **Strands Agents SDK**: AgentCore Runtime deployment (not yet in CDK)
+- **boto3**: Preview features (End User Messaging Social - not in CloudFormation)

+This pragmatic approach let us ship in 2 weeks instead of waiting for full CDK support.

 ### Challenges We Faced

 **1. Memory Persistence Across Sessions**